absmach/supermq/authn/README.md

 # Authentication service

-Authentication service provides an API for managing API keys.
+Authentication service provides an API for managing authentication keys.

-There are *three types of API keys*:
+There are *three types of authentication keys*:

-- login key - keys issued to the user upon Login request
+- user key - keys issued to the user upon login request
-- user key - keys issued upon the user request
+- API key - keys issued upon the user request
-- reset key - password reset key
+- recovery key - password recovery key

-Login keys are issued when user logs in.
-Each user request (other than `registration` and `login`) contains login key that is used to authenticate the user.
-User keys are similar to the login keys.
-The main difference is that user keys have configurable expiration time.
+User keys are issued when user logs in.
+Each user request (other than `registration` and `login`) contains user key that is used to authenticate the user.
+API keys are similar to the User keys.
+The main difference is that API keys have configurable expiration time.
 If no time is set, the key will never expire.
-For that reason, user keys are _the only key type that can be revoked_.
-Reset key is the password reset key.
+For that reason, API keys are _the only key type that can be revoked_.
+Recovery key is the password recovery key.
 It's short-lived token used for password recovery process.

 For in-depth explanation of the aforementioned scenarios, as well as thorough understanding of Mainflux, please check out the [official documentation][doc].